-Four or more courses should be taken in the other disciplines.
+Four or more courses should be taken in the other discipline.
 Students should take the 33 hours in the required courses of the major.
 One course in human biology is required.
-All 3+2 students, in both majors, should work with the B-W liaison person as well as their regular advisors.
+All 3+2 students, in both majors, should work with the B-W liaison person, located in the Sociology Department, as well as their regular advisors.